Announcing the winner of the Flashback week competition – 2014

 A special mention goes to ORIGIN who had their own Flashback competition for members.
 I’m sure many more games did too, but that’s the only one I know about.
 If you also held one, let us know in the comments and link to the winning story.

-I’m planning on doing another Flashback week competition next year.
+I’m planning on doing another Flashback week competition next year, since many people like to play just for winning as many people do in gambling sites like sbobet88 online.
 Make sure you keep checking this blog for an announcement.
 If you want to receive an email every time we publish a new article, subscribe to the blog using the form below.